-The ninth edition of Log Buffer, the weekly review of database blogs, is now available at Daniel Schneller’s Blog.
+Welcome to the 89th edition of Log Buffer, the weekly review of database blogs.

 Ah, the perils of working in a shared, client environment.
 One client has us using a login that is not exclusive to us.
 I prefer using bash; the client is set to use zsh.
 This is not a problem in and of itself.
 However, there is a section in the .profile that is causing me issues, let me show you.

 In Spotting the Wolf in Sheep’s Clothing, Frank Mash writes about a specific person who is spreading fear, uncertainty and doubt about MySQL.
 Now, this always gets me, especially with MySQL.
 For how long will MySQL be the bastard stepchild of the database world?
 Because really, it’s been a full-fledged DBMS for at least 5 years.
 Don’t hate MySQL for the wrong reasons and there are plenty of reasons to hate MySQL.
 But hating MySQL because “it sucks” or because “it doesn’t have blah feature” — which, 9 times out of 10, it has — is just wrong.